badmrfrosty/OpenSMTPD-book/src/chapters/1030_The_roles_of_OpenSMTPD.md

-If you keep in mind that all of this is to ensure that your mail exchanger, with an uptime of hundreds of days, doesn't lose a mail in the unlikely case that it would crash right at the wrong time, then you can really grasp what it means to take responsability of a message.
+If you keep in mind that all of this is to ensure that your mail exchanger, with an uptime of hundreds of days, doesn't lose a mail in the unlikely case that it would crash right at the wrong time, then you can really grasp what it means to take responsibility of a message.

 The queue within OpenSMTPD holds all mails pending delivery, it provides an interface to read and write to the persistent storage and nothing more than that.
 A scheduler is in charge of determining for which mails within the queue a delivery should be attempted at a given time.
-Mails exit the queue when postmaster explicitely requests deletion, when the mail has been sucessfully delivered, permanently rejected or simply when it expires.
+Mails exit the queue when postmaster explicitly requests deletion, when the mail has been successfully delivered, permanently rejected or simply when it expires.

 OpenSMTPD provides a very reliable queue which has persistence guarantees as a top priority while providing the best performances under that constraint.
 The details of how this is done are only relevant to curious developers and will be explained in a later chapter.